cityofasheville/bedrock2/docs/deploy-notes.md

-# Deploying a test copy
+# Deploying a complete system
 Included scripts will build a complete copy of Bedrock on AWS, including the network, asset database, roles, Lambdas, and the Step Function.

 You will need AdministratorAccess command line permissions to AWS.